Annabelle lived alone until Jesus took residence in the used armchair she bought for cheap. He says He wants to help her get all she’s ever wanted.

 “For real?
 We’re finally having a kid?
 But… how?”

 “It happened the last time we were together, Honey.
 Remember?”

 He remembered, but that was years ago.
 There was no way she could be pregnant with his child.
 Or anyone’s child for that matter.
 He didn’t think reminding her would be a good idea and instead, he tried to smile.

 “He doesn’t believe you, Annabelle.
 You can see that, right?
 He’s only telling you what you wanna hear because he’s scared.
 If you take his heart, he’ll never be able to leave you.”
 Jesus got up and walked to join her.
 “Take the knife and plunge it in his chest, cut his heart out.
 It does belong to you after all, you have to get it back.”

 “Of course not, sweetie.
 I infused this blade with the power of my infinite love, it couldn’t kill anyone.
 It’s only so he remembers that he loves you and not that other slut.
 Go on, do it!”

-The peaceful look on Jesus’s face and the warm hand He wrapped over hers were enough to convince Annabelle.
+The peaceful look on Jesus’s face and the warm hand He wrapped over hers was enough to convince Annabelle.
 She looked back at her husband, her eyes shining with love.
-Of course Jesus would never let her kill Martin, He knew she loved him with all her heart.
-Jesus was her friend and He only wanted to help.
+Of course, Jesus would never let her kill Martin, He knew she loved him with all her heart.
+Jesus was her friend, and He only wanted to help.

 As she buried her blade in Martin’s chest, she rejoiced in the Holy Man’s praises, laughing.
-With his heart in her hand, she evaded Jesus’s hold to drop on the floor and hug her husband.
-She closed her eyes and spoke to him, told him how much she loved him.
+With his heart in her hand, she evaded Jesus’s hold to drop to the floor and hug her husband.
+She closed her eyes and spoke to him, telling him how much she loved him.
 They’d be happy together and the child to come.
 Jesus’s voice soon boomed in her ears.

 “You did such a good job, Annabelle.
 Martin will love you forever, he’s yours once more.
 Kiss him.”